Ending A Marriage Through Annulment

 Divorce is not the only option couples have to end a marriage.
 Spouses can pursue an annulment to terminate an invalid marriage, but only if they meet legal requirements.

 Ending a marriage through divorce or annulment is often an emotional and stressful experience.
 You should have an experienced legal advocate who provides you with personalized guidance.
 At the law office of Patrick M. Noe, Jr., Attorney at Law, we offer the support you need.
-Contact our Williamsville office at 716-803-8741 to meet with a compassionate attorney.
+Contact our Amherst office at 716-803-8741 to meet with a compassionate attorney.

 Understanding The Basics Of Annulment